robisim74/angular-l10n/doc/spec.md

   - `'shortTime'`: equivalent to `'h:mm'` (e.g. `4:53 PM` for `en-US`)
   - `'mediumTime'`: equivalent to `'h:mm:ss'` (e.g. `4:54:15 PM` for `en-US`)

-  Or it can be an object with some or all of the following properties:
+`format` can also be an object with some or all of the following properties:
   - `weekday` The representation of the weekday.
 Possible values are _narrow_, _short_, _long_.
   - `era` The representation of the era.
 Possible values are _narrow_, _short_, _long_.
   - `year` The representation of the year.
 Possible values are _numeric_, _2-digit_.